nens/threedi-docs/source/d_import_gwsw_hydx.rst

 **Parameters:**

-* **Target 3Di Spatialite**: Spatialite (.sqlite) file that contains the layers required by 3Di.
-Imported data will be added to any data already contained in the 3Di Spatialite.
+* **Target 3Di Schematisation**: Geopackage (*.gpkg) file that contains the layers required by 3Di.
+Imported data will be added to any data already contained in the 3Di schematisation geopackage.
 * **GWSW HydX directory (local)**: Use this option if you have already downloaded a GWSW HydX dataset to a local directory.
 * **GWSW dataset name (online)**: Use this option if you want to download a GWSW HydX dataset.
 * **Destination directory for GWSW HydX dataset download**: If you have chosen to download a GWSW HydX dataset, this is the directory it will be downloaded to.

-A log file will be created in the same directory as the Target 3Di Spatialite.
+A log file will be created in the same directory as the Target 3Di Schematisation.
 Please check this log file after the import has completed.